52sketches/52sketches.github.io/_posts/2020-12-03-52-Sketches-Episode-009-DanielSperry.md

 ## Transcript

 Rob Head  0:05
-52 sketches podcast, episode nine, cellist and composer Daniel Sperry.
+52 Sketches podcast, episode nine, cellist and composer Daniel Sperry.

 Jennifer Head  0:13
-Welcome to 52 sketches,
+Welcome to 52 Sketches,

 the podcast about creativity and creative practices.

 Here's your host Rob.

 Rob Head  0:26
-Welcome to the 52 sketches Podcast.
+Welcome to the 52 Sketches Podcast.
 I am your host Rob Head.
 Today I am delighted that we get to spend a moment with musician Daniel Sperry.
 Daniel Sperry is a cellist composer, singer, songwriter, poet, spoken word artist, street musician, and community artist living in Ashland, Oregon.
 He's the creator of five albums of instrumental music, and three albums of spoken word with musical landscapes.
 Welcome, Daniel.

 Daniel Sperry  0:55
 Thank you, Rob, for having me on.